Boytobeaman/chinacrates.com/wp-content/plugins/woocommerce/readme.txt

 = Where can I request new features, eCommerce themes and extensions? =

-You can vote on and request new features and extensions in our [WooIdeas board](http://ideas.woothemes.com/forums/133476-woocommerce)
+You can vote on and request new features and extensions in our [WooIdeas board](http://ideas.woocommerce.com/forums/133476-woocommerce)

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably on the [WooCommerce GitHub repository](https://github.com/woothemes/woocommerce/issues).
+Bugs can be reported either in our support forum or preferably on the [WooCommerce GitHub repository](https://github.com/woocommerce/woocommerce/issues).

 = Where can I find the REST API documentation? =

-You can find the documentation of our REST API on the [WooCommerce REST API Docs](https://woothemes.github.io/woocommerce-rest-api-docs/).
+You can find the documentation of our REST API on the [WooCommerce REST API Docs](https://woocommerce.github.io/woocommerce-rest-api-docs/).

 = WooCommerce is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our [GitHub repository](http://github.com/woothemes/woocommerce/) :)
+Join in on our [GitHub repository](https://github.com/woocommerce/woocommerce/) :)

 == Screenshots ==

-1. The slick WooCommerce settings panel.
+1. The WooCommerce settings panel.
 2. WooCommerce products admin.
 3. Product data panel.
 4. WooCommerce sales reports.